Sodium Lights

 The album features contributions from Julia Farrar, The Reducers’ Hugh Birdsall, Dawn Salerno, Dave Bentley, Don Miguel, and Luke Hunter.

-In December 2010, we contributed two songs to the Cosmodemonic Telegraph Cosmosingle series.
-We covered the song “Riptorn” by Paisley Jungle, and added a b-side entitled “Tinsel.”
+In December 2010, Sodium Lights contributed two songs to the Cosmodemonic Telegraph Cosmosingle series.
+They covered the song “Riptorn” by Paisley Jungle, and added a b-side entitled “Tinsel.”

-In July 2009, we released an eight track single including three remixes of the song “Safe Heat,” off of our first LP, Post-Signal, with five b-sides that show off our rougher edges.
+In July 2009, the band released an eight track single including three remixes of the song “Safe Heat,” off of their first LP, Post-Signal, with five b-sides that show off their rougher edges.

 “Tunnel,” the second song on Transtulit, is featured in this Song Spinner video at TheDay.com, produced by Peter Huoppi and Rick Koster.
 The band explains how the song was conceived and developed, along with vocalist Dawn Salerno, who describes how the themes and lyrics all came together: